 There are two 1.7 km walkways on the second deck called the Rainbow Promenade: the South route and North route are two separated walkways and do not connect on the bridge.
 From the north route, you can view the inner Tokyo harbor, the Tokyo Tower, and the Tokyo Skytree, while the south route offers a view of Tokyo Bay and, at times, even Mount Fuji.

 As the bridge is freely accessible for the public, many tourists, joggers, and photographers are using these walkways.
 It takes about 20 to 30 minutes to cross the bridge on foot, though many visitors stop at the observation areas, where there are sitting benches to take in the view.
-The walkway is opened from 9am until 9pm in the summer (from April to October) and between 10am and 6pm in winter (from November to March), with last admission 30 minutes before closing time.
+The walkway is open from 9am until 9pm in the summer (from April to October) and between 10am and 6pm in winter (from November to March), with last admission 30 minutes before closing time.
 It can get pretty windy on the bridge, so bring a nice warm jacket and leave your hat at home.
 When there are strong winds, the walkways may be closed.

 Cycling across the Rainbow Bridge is forbidden, but you are able to walk your bicycles across with a wooden board with small wheels (free of charge).
-If you want to go cycling around Odaiba, you can start your walk across Rainbow bridge from the Shibauri Minami Futo Park.
+If you want to go cycling around Odaiba, you can start your walk across Rainbow bridge from the Shibaura Minami Futo Park.

 How to get to the Rainbow Bridge